Tags API

 NameDescription

-ts_taggedRepresents the timestamp the subject was tagged at.
+ts_taggedRepresents the timestamp when the object was tagged.

 The value is in UTC/GMT timezone.

-subjectThis a nested field to describe a subject that is tagged with the given tag name.
-It has following fields:
+subjectThis a nested field to describe an object that is tagged with the given tag name.
+It has the following fields:

-url: Location of the subject in the Alation catalog
+url: Location of the object in the Alation catalog.

-id: Unique identifier of the subject in the Alation catalog
+id: Unique identifier of the object in the Alation catalog.

-This API allows you to remove a tag from a subject
+This API allows you to get details of a specific tag.

 URL